THE VFA PIONEER HISTORIES PROJECT

 JW: Now, what year was that?

 VK: So, 1977, ’78, I clerked for Schreiber, and ’78, ’79 I clerked for Stewart, so it was 1980.
-But also, I got married.
-My daughter was born in my second semester of teaching, and Penn had no policies.
-One of my little badges of shame is that I just kind of accepted this.
-So, I taught classes in advance so I could have some time, like a couple of weeks.
+But also, I got married in the summer of 1979.
+My daughter was born in my first semester of teaching, and Penn had zero policies for maternity leave.
+One of my little badges of shame is that I just accepted this.
+So, I taught classes in advance so I could have some time off – two weeks I think it was.

 JW: How did you do it?
 You didn’t do it on video.
 What did you do?